 Visit your local CrossFit affiliate and you’ll probably find sets of these in their gym.

-For what it’s worth, Rogue’s set offers a score an 88 on the durometer scale.
+This set offers a score an 88 on the durometer scale.
 70 or higher is usually considered very good.
+The higher the number the less likely it is to dent.
+It tells you about the quality of the material, and its hardness.

 Rep Fitness boasts that the core concept of their design- inserting stainless steel molded hooks on the inside- blows their competitors out of the water in terms of durability.

-This Rep Fitness Black bumper plates product line is meant for a home gym, but Rep Fitness does offer higher grade plates made to withstand more and tear meant for gyms, called the Competition Bumper plates line.
+This Rep Fitness Black bumper plates product line is meant for a home gym, but Rep Fitness does offer competition plates made to withstand more and tear meant for gyms, called the Competition Bumper plates line.

 Titan Fitness has been a leader in supplying gyms with equipment for a while.
-They have a large portfolio of bumper plate products, in different colors, variations of all rubber, rubber and metal, widths, and weights.
+They have a large portfolio of bumper plate products, in different colors, variations of all virgin rubber, rubber and metal, widths, and weights.
+This set is attractive, and the colors makes it easy to know which plates you are using.

-Titan Fitness bumper plates are durable, and have very low if not the least amount of bounce, which makes them stand out in quality of product, and in safety.
-This particular set featured here in this article is meant for home gyms, meaning they are not meant to see full day of repeated dropping and being thrown on the floor.
+Titan Fitness bumper competition plates are durable, and have very low if not the least amount of bounce, which makes them stand out in quality of product, and in safety.
+This particular set featured here in this article is meant for home gyms, meaning they are not meant to see full day of repeated dropping and being thrown on the floor, that you would encounter in a regular gym.

 If you are buying for a gym, we recommend you check out their Elite Olympic Bumper Plates instead.